Research and development in the GRC

-Since 2009, the German Red Cross (GRC) has been dealing with processes of social and technical change in a scientific context relevant to the tasks of the GRC in civil protection.
+Since 2009, the German Red Cross (GRC) has been dealing with processes of social and technical change in a scientific context.
 On this website we present our research work at the interface to practice.
 Here you will find all information and materials on ongoing and completed projects, our research publication series (free download) and other publications on our work.

 (21.03.2019) March of 2009 marks the beginning of the GRC’s first research project conducted together with partners from the civil security research.
 Since then, the GRC has been cooperating with 118 different project partners from academia, industry, health and welfare as well as administration and public authorities and organizations with security and safety Tasks (BOS).
 Starting in 2014, the findings are being published in the research publication series.
 As of December 2018 around 75.000 copies have been ordered nationally and internationally.

 (28.02.2019) The Bavarian Red Cross (BRC) invited staff members of the Unit Research in Civil Protection to visit Munich, Miesbach and Garmisch-Partenkirchen to conduct interviews regarding the snow disaster in Bavaria in January 2019.
 Supported by the coordinator of security research Uwe Kippnich we talked to various volunteers and employees of the BRC in order to gain insight into coping with this extreme event with special consideration of vulnerable people.
 The findings will be published in our research publication series.

 Closing Event KOPHIS